MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psunregistersilomonitor.md

 ## -parameters

 ### -param Monitor [in]

 The server silo monitor to unregister.

 ## -returns

 This routine does not return a value.

 ## -remarks

 The monitor will not receive further notifications after this routine completes.

-If the monitor allocated a silo context slot, this routine will not complete until all silo contexts have been removed from slot.</p>
+If the monitor allocated a silo context slot, this routine will not complete until all silo contexts have been removed from slot.